New Guard: 1932 constitutional crisis

-On 13 May of the same year, Lang was dismissed from his premiership.
-Along with an inner faction of the New Guard’s involvement in orchestrating the bashing of Communist Party of Australia founder Jock Garden, the New Guard began to lose popularity as the organisation’s purpose was perceived as having been fulfilled.
+On 13 May 1932, Lang was dismissed from his premiership.
+Along with an inner faction of the New Guard's involvement in orchestrating the assault upon of Communist Party of Australia founder Jock Garden, the New Guard began to lose popularity as the organisation's purpose was perceived as having been fulfilled.
 The activities of militant splinter groups emerging from the New Guard, such as the Fascist Legion, also contributed to a rush of resignations which began even before Lang's dismissal.

-By mid 1932, the New Guard was largely a spent force.
-With their main objective complete – the removal of Lang from office – the New Guard continued to lose members as it drifted into the mid 1930s.
-Even de Groot left the organisation in November 1932 to pursue collaboration with the Melbourne-based League of National Security by which the White Army was also known.
+By mid-1932, the New Guard was largely a spent force.
+With their main objective complete – the removal of Lang from office – the New Guard continued to lose members as it drifted into the mid-1930s.
+Even de Groot left the organisation in November 1932, pursuing collaboration with the Melbourne-based League of National Security by which the White Army was also known.
 It was during this time that Campbell began to outline more fully his political beliefs, producing a series of broadcasts in which he developed a "complete credo for a fascist State", most notably incorporating a "non-elective cabinet or commission, a corporative assembly, vocational franchise and a charter of liberty".
 He also stated his intentions to contest the next state election, a date for which had not yet been set.